 In relation to the way in which statutory and related decisions are taken by the administering authority, there is a clear policy on training, facility time and reimbursement of expenses in respect of members involved in the decision-making process.
 Compliant The Committee and the Board have adopted the CIPFA Knowledge and Skills Framework and an annual training plan for each body exists.
 Members have equal access to training and reimbursement of expenses to enable them to fulfil their roles and responsibilities.
 Where such a policy exists, it applies equally to all members of committees, sub-committees, advisory panels or any other form of secondary forum.
 Compliant The Fund's Training Policy applies equally to all members of the Pension Committee and Pension Board.
-Meetings (Frequency / Quorum) An administering authority's main committee or committees meet at Compliant The Pension Fund Committee meets with a quorum at quarterly least quarterly. intervals as required by its terms of reference.
+Meetings (Frequency / Quorum) An administering authority's main committee or committees meet at least quarterly.
+Compliant The Pension Fund Committee meets with a quorum at quarterly intervals as required by its terms of reference.
 An administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits.
-Compliant
+Compliant The Council does not have a secondary Committee or Panel.
+An administering authority who do not include lay members in their formal governance arrangements, provide a forum outside of those arrangements by which the interests of key stakeholders can be Compliant There are stakeholder representatives on the Committee.
+Consultation with key stakeholders takes place.

 represented.

 Access

 Subject to any rules in the Council's constitution, all members of main and secondary committees or panels have equal access to committee papers, documents and advice that falls to be considered at meetings of the main committee.
 Compliant All members have equal access to papers, documents and advice.

 Scope

 That administering authorities have taken steps to bring wider scheme issues within the scope of their governance arrangements.
 Compliant The Pension Committee's terms of reference enable it to consider any matter relevant to the Pension Fund.
 Wider scheme issues are evident in policy statements.

-Publicity •
+Publicity

 Administering authorities have published details of their governance arrangements in such a way that stakeholders with an interest in the way in which the scheme is governed can express an interest in wanting to be part of those arrangements.
 Compliant The Governance Policy and Communications Policy are published on the Council's website along with details of planned meetings of the Pension Committee that are open to stakeholders.